H2020-StoRIES/HES-REC-RC_PipelineOrchestrator/README.md

 ---

 ## 🚀 How to Run the Pipeline
+0. **Define the study**
+   The study setup is located in the`Config` directory.
+For detailed instructions on how to define a custom study, please refer to the local `README` file within the `Config` directory.
+Alternatively, you can run the default studies by following the instructions below.

 1. **Choose the study**
    In `PipelineDispatcher.py`, uncomment the line for the study you want to run and comment the other one: